qwuae1/INFSCI_2560_SEC1030_WEB_TECHNOLOGIES_STANDARDS/Exam2-review.md

 There is no straightforward, right answer:

 - user before developers, considering the needs of users first.
-- the technology you choose should depend on the problem want to solve,
+- what problem need to be solved, the technology you choose should depend on the problem want to solve,
 - what is the experience of the people developing the solution, what is your timeline? learning curve? resources available?
 - what are the technical requirement? performance, scalability and security
 - what is the cost? licensing, hosting